Culinary & Wine Tasting Tours & Trips 2020

 - In Hanoi sample northern specialties like pho, bun cha and the golden-yellow xoi xeo (sticky rice with mung bean and fried onion), visit a hidden tea house and learn from a master rice wine maker.

-- With two nights in Hoi An, there's plenty of time to take in magic of this standout destination.
+- With two nights in Hoi An, there's plenty of time to take in the magic of this standout destination.
 Watch traditional noodle making and visit a culinary village for a cooking class with a local chef.

 - The Vietnamese people are some of the most welcoming in the world.
 A homestay on the Mekong Delta allows you to experience their hospitality, learn their kitchen secrets and get an insight into rural life.